oVirt/ovirt-site/source/engine/engine-development-environment.html.md

     echo "ENGINE_JAVA_MODULEPATH="/usr/share/ovirt-engine-wildfly-overlay/modules:${ENGINE_JAVA_MODULEPATH}"" \
       > $PREFIX/etc/ovirt-engine/engine.conf.d/20-setup-jboss-overlay.conf

-Setup product by executing the following command and replying to questions, if you followed the database creation above then your database user is 'engine', its password is 'engine' and the database name is 'engine':
+Run the following command and follow the prompts to set up oVirt.
+If you followed the procedure to create a database above, the database user is 'engine', the password for this user is 'engine', and the database name is also 'engine'.

       $ $HOME/ovirt-engine/bin/engine-setup

-If jboss is installed at alternate location, add the following while JBOSS_HOME contains the location: `--jboss-home="${JBOSS_HOME}"`
+If JBoss is installed at an alternate location, add the following while JBOSS_HOME contains the location: `--jboss-home="${JBOSS_HOME}"`

-When product is successfully set up, execute the ovirt-engine service:
+When oVirt has been set up, run the following command to start the ovirt-engine service:

       $ $HOME/ovirt-engine/share/ovirt-engine/services/ovirt-engine/ovirt-engine.py start

 The service will not exit as long as engine is up, to stop press <Ctrl>C.

-Access your engine using:
+Open a web browser and navigate to one of the following links to access the welcome page:

 *   <http://localhost:8080>
 *   <https://localhost:8443>

 Debug port is available via port `8787`, to be used by Eclipse or any other debugger.

-When performing code change which do not touch modify database, there is no need to re-execute the setup, just execute:
+When performing code changes that do not modify the database, there is no need to re-execute the setup; run the following command:

       $ make install-dev PREFIX="$HOME/ovirt-engine"